 See what’s working, what’s not working, and look for opportunities for improvement.

 - You know what you do well, remind yourself of these strengths and create a list of accomplishments to recall how far you’ve come

 - Identify any limiting habits or beliefs and turn them into learning opportunities instead

 - Challenge any weaknesses and obtain the knowledge or skills you need to overcome them

-- Enlist the help of others to stay on task if needed
+- Enlist the help of others to stay on task if required

 S – Systemize and Schedule

-Establish systems and schedules to support your structured plan.
+Establish systems and programs to support your structured plan.